ericwood8/TimeEntryServer/README.md

   2) request leave, clearance, expense reimbursement, and overtime.

 This is a work-in-progress repo.
 The **purpose** of this application is to show the flow of data back and forth, not really to be a useful fully functioning application.
+The application has CRUD (Create, Read, Update, Delete) functionality and Master\Detail screens.

 The Time Entry Server repo piece uses _C#_, _.NET 9_, has _minimal APIs_, uses _.NET Aspire_, exposes endpoints including ones for _Swagger_ to use, uses _entity framework_ (EF)
 to connect to the _MS SQL Server_ database.